lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     ///         getDelegatee() returns address(0) after termination.
     ///         Intended for emergency use when the owner is suspected compromised.
     ///         Termination is irreversible.
-    function terminate() external;
+    ///         Reverts if the contract is already terminated. function terminate() external;

     // --- Push integration ---